2024 Romanian presidential election: Christianity in public life

 The role of Christianity and patriotism in Romanian public life has become a leading issue in the campaign.
 Often both supported and mocked as "The TikTok Messiah" for his religious nationalist messaging and use of the app TikTok, Georgescu has gained appeal among religious Romanians, appealing to natalism, family values, patriotism, and traditionalism.

 Corruption

 Both Călin Georgescu and Elena Lasconi have criticised corruption in Romania, which has become central to their appeal.
-Georgescu has accused the mainstream political parties, particularly the National Coalition for Romania between the center-left Social Democratic Party and the center-right National Liberal Party, of fostering corruption.
+Georgescu has accused the mainstream political parties, particularly the National Coalition for Romania between the centre-left Social Democratic Party and the centre-right National Liberal Party, of fostering corruption.

 Geopolitics

 Lasconi favours Romania closely aligning with the United States, European Union, and NATO, while opposing Russia, while Georgescu has stated that he favours Romania's geopolitical non-alignment between the two power blocs.
 Georgescu has also pledged to end military aid to Ukraine.
 Following the first round, Lasconi said that Romania was in "a historical confrontation between preserving Romania's young democracy ... and those who want to return Romania to the Russian sphere of influence".
 She also accused Georgescu of being an isolationist and an "open admirer of Vladimir Putin".
 Georgescu denied being an extremist or a fascist and said that he is "completely dedicated to the Romanian people", adding: "We remain directly linked to European values, but we must find our (own) values."